Accessibility statement for the NCFE Skills Assessment Tools service

-This website is run by Skills Forward.
-We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+We want as many people as possible to be able to use this service.
+For example, this means that you should be able to:

 AbilityNet has advice on making your device easier to use if you have a disability.